Night Owl Cinematics: History

 Ryan Tan met Sylvia Chan when both were doing part-time modelling at age 16.
 The duo started to date 5 years later and eventually got married at 22.

 The couple started Night Owl Cinematics (NOC) production company in February 2013, after a failed Chinese restaurant venture.
 They initially started in wedding videography and started honing their videography and editing skills on YouTube.
 After their YouTube video Shit Singaporean Girlfriends Say became popular, they transitioned into full-time YouTube personalities.

-Tan served as the cinematographer, art director and occasionally cameoed in their early productions wearing a watermelon helmet as he had issues appearing in front of the camera proper.
+Tan served as the cinematographer, art director and occasionally cameoed in their early productions wearing a watermelon helmet as he had issues appearing in front of the camera properly.
 Sylvia Chan managed the business aspects of the company.
 Hokkien and Singlish colloquialisms are frequently used in their videos, offering glimpses into Singaporean culture.
 Nina Tan, a cousin of Ryan Tan, would be involved with the company in various capacities, acting and hosting in its productions, and managing the company's website.

 On 31 May 2020, the couple announced that their divorce was finalised in March 2020 after being separated for three years.